 And they devoted themselves to the apostles’ teaching and fellowship, to the breaking of bread and the prayers.

-steps do you need to take to be better “covered in the dust of your rabbi,” Jesus Christ?
+steps do you need to take to be better “covered in the dust” of your Rabbi,

 Imitation: One key word that sums up the life of a disciple is “imitation.”
 A disciple should be “covered in the dust of the Rabbi,” constantly striving to imitate Christ.